Entertainment Law Track - Courses & Requirements

 The entertainment track prepares students to represent the full spectrum of collaborators in the entertainment industry.

-In addition to directors, actors or musicians, entertainment lawyers more often advise companies that produce and distribute entertainment content, license celebrity brands, purchase and sell companies or music catalogues.
+In addition to directors, actors, and musicians, entertainment lawyers more often advise companies that produce and distribute entertainment content, license celebrity brands, purchase and sell companies or music catalogues.

 By studying the entertainment track within the comprehensive EASL LL.M., it is possible for students to fully prepare for the practice of “entertainment law,” thereby giving them a competitive edge in the search for employment in the industry.